atsign-foundation/at_demos/demos/get_started_c/1-authentication/README.md

 ## Description

-In this first example, we will show you how to authenticate with your atSign's atServer.
+In this first example, we will show you how to PKAM authenticate with your atSign's atServer.
 This application is a barebones application with nothing but the authentication process.
+The application will authenticate with the atServer and print out a message saying that it has authenticated successfully.

+PKAM Authentication will require you to already have your atSign activated, which consequently means that you have the atSign's atKeys already generated and are stored in the `~/.atsign/keys/` directory.
+If you do not have your atSign's keys already, you will need to activate your atSign using at_activate.

 ## Files